UCSBCarpentry/machine-learning-novice-python/episodes/04-modelling.md

 - Use a linear regression model for prediction.
 - Use a logistic regression model for prediction.
+- Use a decision tree model for prediction.
 - Set a decision boundary to predict an outcome from a probability.

 ::::::::::::::::::::::::::::::::::::::::::::::::::